 Audit & Supervisory Board Members receive periodic reports from the Internal Audit Division on its audit plans and results, and request investigations as necessary to ensure that the audit results of the Internal Audit Division are effectively utilized for internal control system audits by Audit & Supervisory Board Members.
 In addition, Audit & Supervisory Board Members receive reports on the status of improvement of internal control systems regularly or as necessary from the divisions in charge of internal control functions, and ask for detailed explanations as necessary.

 Names of the certified public accountants who performed accounting audit duties

 Yukihisa Tatsumi, Designated Limited Liability Partner, Engagement Partner

 Tomoaki Takeuchi, Designated Limited Liability Partner, Engagement Partner

 Composition of the supplementary personnel who were involved in accounting audit duties

-Seven certified public accountants and nine other persons
+Five certified public accountants, two people who passed the accountant examination and nine other persons

 Status of Improvement and Operation of the Internal Control Systems

 Concerning the system upgrades stipulated in Article 362, Paragraph 4, Item 6 of the Companies Act, the Board of Directors made a resolution on May 8, 2006, on matters to be implemented by the Bank.
 Progress of the details of this resolution is reviewed each fiscal year.
-Based on this resolution, Seven Bank strives for good corporate governance and internal control, while ensuring appropriateness in the Seven Bank Group’s operations.
+In line with this resolution, Seven Bank strives for good corporate governance and internal control, while ensuring appropriateness in the Seven Bank Group’s operations.